MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantTaxonomyReplicationParameters.md

 ### -ReplicatedGroups

-Specifies a comma separated list of groups that should be replicated.
+Specifies a comma-separated list of groups that should be replicated.

 ```yaml
 Type: String[]